AndreaBorghesiUnibo/ai4europe_benchmark_guide/docs/source/benchmarking_process.md

 ([GA](https://www.sciencedirect.com/science/article/pii/S1674862X19300047)),
 etc.

+#### Parameters vs. Hyperparameters in Large Language Models (LLMs)
+In the context of Large Language Models (LLMs), the distinction between parameters and hyperparameters becomes even more critical due to the complexity and scale of these models.
+Understanding these concepts is essential when benchmarking LLMs for specific tasks to ensure reproducibility, fairness, and insightful comparisons.

+1. Parameters in LLMs
+Parameters are the internal variables learned by the model during training.
+They encode the knowledge extracted from the training data and directly affect the model's ability to make predictions.

+- Weights of Attention Layers:
+    - Attention heads use learned weights to compute key, query, and value vectors
+- Weights in Feed-Forward Layers:
+    - Dense layers that transform intermediate representations
+- Embeddings:
+    - Learned representations of input tokens and positional encodings

+Key Characteristics are:

+- Scale: LLMs often have billions (or even trillions) of parameters, e.g., GPT-3 has 175 billion parameters
+- Fixed After Training: Parameters are determined during pretraining and remain constant during inference
+- Task Adaptation: Fine-tuning or instruction-tuning may adjust parameters for specific tasks
+- Impact on Performance: Larger models (with more parameters) generally have greater capacity but also higher computational costs

+Benchmarking Implications:

+- Larger parameter counts do not always guarantee better performance on a specific task
+- When benchmarking, evaluate whether the additional capacity is necessary for the task at hand (e.g., small models may suffice for simpler tasks)

+2. Hyperparameters in LLMs
+Hyperparameters are external settings that define how the model is trained or fine-tuned and influence performance, efficiency, and resource consumption.

+Types of Hyperparameters in LLM Context:
+- Training Hyperparameters:
+    - Learning Rate: Determines how quickly model weights are updated during training
+    - Batch Size: Number of training examples processed in a single forward/backward pass
+    - Optimizer Settings: Choices like AdamW vs. SGD, weight decay, and momentum

+- Architecture Hyperparameters:
+    - Number of Layers: Depth of the model
+    - Hidden Size: Dimensionality of intermediate representations
+    - Number of Attention Heads: Affects how attention is distributed in multi-head attention

+- Inference Hyperparameters:
+    - Temperature: Controls randomness in output text (higher = more diverse)
+    - Top-k / Top-p Sampling: Restricts token sampling to the top-k probable or top-p cumulative probability tokens
+    - Max Tokens: Sets the maximum length of the generated output

+Key Characteristics:
+- Hyperparameters are not learned during training and must be specified manually or through optimization methods
+- Different hyperparameters are relevant for training, fine-tuning, and inference

+Benchmarking Implications:
+- Selecting optimal hyperparameters for fine-tuning or inference is critical for fair comparisons
+- Default hyperparameters may not be suitable for all tasks—evaluate their impact empirically

 (bench_data)=
 ### Datasets
 If the AI asset requires data to be executed, it must be provided (for instance,